tonghuikang/dubious-claims/README.md

 # dubious-claims
-T R I G G E R E D
+Automating the process of eye-rolling.

-To complement to the fake news project, I feel that it is important to analyse the content of the text.
-It is meaningless to assign a score to the entire article.
+For our fake news project, I feel that it is important to analyse the content of the text statement-by-statement.
+I feel that it is meaningless to assign a score to the entire article.
 A low or high score, no matter how considered was the evaluation, is not helpful in giving an overview of what is wrong with the article.

 We should look the claims the article made or depend on.
 If they are controversial or considered false, they should be flagged out.
 It is the duty of the article to be aware of the necessity to back up some of their claims.

-In this minimum example, we want to detect sentence that claims that Obama was born in Kenya - which is clearly false.
+In this minimum example, we want to detect sentence that claims that "Obama was born in Kenya" - which is clearly false.

 # The minimum example